Practical Parallel Algorithms for Non-Monotone Submodular Maximization: Introduction

 The rest of our paper is organized as follows.
 The related studies are reviewed in Section~\ref{sec:rw} and our problem definitions are presented in Section \ref{sc:pre}.
 Our proposed approximation algorithms and their theoretical analysis are introduced in Section~\ref{sec:pt}.
 In Section~\ref{sec:smc}, we analyze the performance bounds of our algorithms when applied to the SMC.
 We present the experimental results in Section~\ref{sec:experiment} before concluding our work in Section \ref{sec:con}.
-Discussions on the theoretical analysis errors in several relevant literatures have been relegated to Appendix \ref{app:amanatidis_error} and Appendices \ref{app:kuhnle_error}.
+Discussion on the theoretical analysis error in relevant literature has been relegated to Appendix \ref{app:amanatidis_error}-\ref{app:kuhnle_error}.